monavi77/MDIA-1620/README.md

 # AHA MOMENT
 1. Coconut jam
-2. Making peanut butter toast with Sonjia
+2. Making peanut butter toast with Sonja
 3. Don't have an umbrella when it is rainy

 ## UNCLEAR THINGS